David-Chazoule/Crowdfunding-product/README.md

 ## The challenge
-Your challenge is to build out this product list project that includes a functional cart and get it looking as close to the design as possible.
+Your challenge is to build out this crowdfunding product page and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
-So, if you have something you'd like to practice, feel free to give it a go.
+So if you've got something you'd like to practice, feel free to give it a go.

-We provide the data for the products in a local data.json file.
-So you can use that to populate the UI dynamically if you choose.

 Your users should be able to:

+Make a selection of which pledge to make
+See an updated progress bar and total money raised based on their pledge total after confirming a pledge See the number of total backers increment by one after confirming a pledge Toggle whether or not the product is bookmarked
--Add items to the cart and remove them -Increase/decrease the number of items in the cart -See an order confirmation modal when they click "Confirm Order" -Reset their selections when they click "Start New Order" -Navigate the whole project and perform all actions using only their keyboard -View the optimal layout for the interface depending on their device's screen size -See hover and focus states for all interactive elements on the page
+View the optimal layout depending on their device's screen size See hover states for interactive elements
+Download the project and go through the README.md file.
+This will provide further details about the project and help you get set up.

 ## Technologies Used